shobhitpatel101/Object-detection/README.md

 # Object-detection
-Real time object detection using templete image in opencv.
+Real time object detection using Opencv. finds templete image in real time webcame image.

+If want to use for your project then
-Change the folder/path where templete image is stored.
+- Change the folder/path where templete image is stored.